About Us - Overview

-We are proud to offer ACE IT apprenticeship programs in partnership with post-secondary institutions and the Industry Training Authority (ITA).
+We are proud to offer apprenticeship programs in partnership with post-secondary institutions and the Industry Training Authority (ITA).
 Students can earn credit towards graduation at the same time as receiving first-level trades certification in piping, carpentry and professional chef programs.
 Our district partners with the Piping Institute College, BCIT and Vancouver Community College respectively in these programs.

 We are also firmly committed to establishing and nurturing community partnerships to offer school-based programs and services that promote the well-being of our children, youth and families.
 We believe that strong families are critical to the success of our children and youth and, ultimately, our community as a whole.

-The implementation of British Columbia’s Re-designed Curriculum for Kindergarten to Grade 9 is taking place across the province this year, bringing a strong focus to a student-centred, flexible, and innovative approach to learning.
+The implementation of British Columbia’s Re-designed Curriculum for Kindergarten to Grade 9 continues to take place across the province this year, bringing a strong focus to a student-centred, flexible, and innovative approach to learning.
 (Please visit curriculum.gov.bc.ca for more about this exciting learning journey.)
 We have three full-time Curriculum Facilitators who are working with teachers in their classrooms as they engage in inquiry-based and project-based learning designed to ignite student passions and engagement.
 We are also staging regular workshops, introducing resources, and facilitating collaboration through Innovation Grants for school teams to explore ways to implement the new curriculum.
 Stay tuned!

 Another highlight this year is the new focus we are bringing to school libraries and the Learning Commons.
 The availability of digital resources and access to the internet is allowing us to re-think the traditional library.
 Learning Commons are comfortable places for students to use digital devices to learn with the help of the teacher-librarian who is the curator, facilitator and mediator of digital media.